Financial Performance Reporting

 (Updated sections are indicated with an asterisk *)

 This project update summarizes the project activities and decisions of the FASB (the Board).
 It was prepared by the staff and is for the information and convenience of the Board’s constituents.
 All decisions of the Board are tentative, may change at future Board meetings, and do not change current accounting and reporting requirements.
 Decisions of the Board become final only after extensive due process.

 PROJECT OBJECTIVEThe primary objective of this research project is to evaluate ways to improve the relevance of information presented in the performance statement.
 The project will explore and evaluate improvements to the performance statement that would increase the understandability by presenting certain items that may affect the amount, timing, and uncertainty of an entity’s cash flows.

-The Board decided that the primary objective of the research project would be to evaluate ways it might improve the relevance of information presented in the performance statement and that the Board would consider related changes resulting from this objective.
+The primary objective of the research project is to evaluate ways the Board might improve the relevance of information presented in the performance statement and related changes resulting from this objective.

 - Additional disaggregation in the performance statement

 The staff will perform research and develop alternatives for (1) developing a framework for defining operating activities and (2) distinguishing between recurring and nonrecurring or infrequently occurring items.

 Please see the Current Technical Plan for more information about the projected timeline.